 Getting involved with your local Walking for Health scheme couldn't be easier.

-Post Covid19 finding the health walk schemes closest to you might be a way to connect with others in your community, just enter your postcode or place name in the search box on the Walking For Health website or see what's on offer in your part of the country by clicking on your local region on the map.
+Finding the health walk schemes closest to you might be a way to connect with others in your community, just enter your postcode or area in the search box on the Ramblers website Walking see what's on offer in your part of the country by clicking on your local region on the map.

 You might want to consider joining a challenge, and Diabetes UK has a walking challenge running from July to September.
 How about giving it a go?